Playboy lifestyle’s mean you need to know your classic manly cocktails. And know how to make them!

 - 30ml lemon juice

 - Dash of sugar syrup

 In a cocktail shaker, add all the ingredients.
-Put one ice cube in the shaker and shake to emulsify the ingredients, around 20-30 seconds.
-Open the shaker and add more ice then shake to chill for around another 30 seconds.
+Put one ice cube in the shaker and shake to emulsify the ingredients, around 15-20 seconds.
+Open the shaker and top up with ice then shake to chill for around another 30 seconds.

-Pour the mix into a tumbler or Old Fashioned glass filled with ice.
+Pour the mix over ice into a tumbler or Old Fashioned glass.
 Decorate with a dash of bitters or a cherry garnish.

 This is a drink your Great Great Grandaddy probably sunk a few of.
 It’s a classic and delicious to boot.

 Pop all the ingredients in a cocktail shaker and shake over ice.
 Strain into a martini glass, optional sugared rim.